 Municipalities

 Municipalities collect and use many personal data for the performance of their public duties.
-The municipality ensures, for example, that people who need this are provided with support, such as a wheelchair or home help.
+The municipality ensures, for example, that people who need this are provided with support.
+Examples include social assistance benefits or debt assistance.
 For this reason, the municipality needs data of these people.

 On this page